 Website development is crucial because your site is your online presence and needs to convince prospective clients of your expertise and professionalism.

-Your customers are unlikely to find your website, however, unless you follow Search Engine Optimization (SEO) practices.
+However, your customers are unlikely to find your website unless you follow Search Engine Optimization (SEO) practices.
 These are steps that help pages rank higher in the results of top search engines like Google.
+Keep in mind that you need to, first and foremost, keep your audience in mind when writing your content.

 Marketing